alikureishy/AI-isolation/README.md

 The effectiveness of the heuristic can be the differentiating factor for winning or losing the game.
 Different mechanisms have been explored below, with a brief analysis of the performance of each of these heuristics against a set of simpler heuristics.
 A `tournament.py` script is used to evaluate this effectiveness.
 The heuristics being evaluated are powered by alphabeta pruning and time-limited iterative deepening with quiessance, and pitted in a round-robin tournament against the simpler heuristics that in turn are powered by minimax search and alphabeta pruning (but no iterative deepening).

 The performance of time-limited iterative deepening search is hardware dependent (faster hardware is expected to search deeper than slower hardware in the same amount of time).
 However, performance gains are still expected (and have been achieved).
-The script analyses these heuristics against a baseline performance of the improved_score heuristic when powered by iterative deepening and alphabeta pruning.
+The script analyses these heuristics against a baseline performance of the improved_score() heuristic (termed 'Advantage score' below) when powered by iterative deepening and alphabeta pruning.
 The goal, obviously, is to find at least one heuristic to outperform the improved_score() heuristic.
-This is achieved by the net_advantage_score() heuristic discussed further below.
+This is achieved by the net_advantage_score() heuristic, termed 'Net advantage score' further below.

 The tournament opponents are listed below.
-(See also: scorefunctions.py).
+(All scoring functions are present in the file: scorefunctions.py).

 - Random: An agent that randomly chooses a move each turn.
 - MM_Null: CustomPlayer agent using fixed-depth minimax search and the null_score heuristic